 As a Fertility Awareness Educator, I like to experiment so I can educate others on all their options.
-I’ve tried lots of apps, and I’ve tried lots of basal body thermometers over my 3+ years of charting.
-I have settled on the Femometer Vinca II as my primary thermometer (yes, even over Tempdrop).
+I’ve tried lots of apps, and I’ve tried lots of basal body thermometers over my 4+ years of charting.
+I have settled on the Femometer Vinca 2.0 (formerly known as Vinca II) as my primary thermometer (yes, even over Tempdrop).
 So let me tell you why!

 When I started having issues with Tempdrop, I started using an iProven BBT-271A orally to compare.
 It worked fine but I wasn’t really satisfied with it because it didn’t have a backlight.
-Also, the button was kind of hard to press, and my pattern was a little more jagged than I’d like.
-I finally decided to fork over the $40 for the Femometer Vinca II.
+Also, the button was kind of hard to press, and my pattern was a little more erratic than I’d like.
+I finally decided to fork over the money for the Femometer Vinca 2.0.
 It felt like a lot of money after spending $200+ on my failed run with Tempdrop.
 Especially when the average basal body thermometer is less than $20.
-But, I got a 20% discount from Amazon and a free box of LH and HCG strips with it.
-So I took the leap and purchased the Vinca II in January of 2020.
+But, I took the leap and purchased the Vinca II in January of 2020.

 Honestly, I’ve never looked back.
 I’ve been using it ever since and it is absolutely my favorite thermometer.
 My favorite feature is the ability to change the “Measurement Mode” to “Mercury” so that it takes a temperature reading for 3 minutes.
 Lots of people choose cheap thermometers because of the shorter temperature taking time.
 In my experience, this longer read time gives a more stable pattern overall.

-The Femometer Vinca II also has a 3 setting volume control so you can make it louder or quieter.
+The Femometer Vinca 2.0 also has a 3 setting volume control so you can make it louder or quieter.
 It has a backlight, which was the main reason I originally chose it.
-I was tired of shining myself in the face with my phone every morning to read my temperature in the dark.
+I was tired of shining myself in the face with my phone every morning to read my temperature in the dark!

 Other Great Features